PJWalker/daggerheart/content/GM Rules/Core GM Mechanics.md

 *If you’re unsure how to resolve a roll, think about these quick phrases:*

-- **Success with Hope:** Yes, and...
-(You get what you want and gain a Hope.)
+- **Success with Hope:** Yes, and… (You get what you want and gain a Hope.)
-- **Success with Fear:** Yes, but...
-(You get what you want, but there’s a consequence, and the GM gains a Fear.)
+- **Success with Fear:** Yes, but… (You get what you want, but there’s a consequence, and the GM gains a Fear.)
-- **Failure with Hope:** No, but...
-(Things don’t go as planned, but you gain a Hope.)
+- **Failure with Hope:** No, but… (Things don’t go as planned, but you gain a Hope.)
-- **Failure with Fear:** No, and...
-(Things don’t go as planned and it gets worse.
+- **Failure with Fear:** No, and… (Things don’t go as planned and it gets worse.
 The GM gains a Fear.)

 If the move you should make is not obvious from the fiction, draw inspiration from the “Example GM Moves” list:

 - Introduce a new obstacle or enemy
 - Ask the player what happens
 - Have the PC mark a Stress
-- Tell the players “everything is fine... for now.”
+- Tell the players “everything is fine… for now.”

 ### Soft and Hard Moves